KhronosGroup/Vulkan-ValidationLayers/docs/gpu_av_post_process.md

 Currently, we have a `DescriptorValidator` class that is created at draw time with Core Checks and also at post-queue submission with GPU-AV.

 The goal is that the `ValidateDescriptor()` function can be called the same from both variations.
+To call `ValidateDescriptor()` we need 2 things:

+1. Which descriptor was accessed
+2. The `OpVariable` from the SPIR-V that it was accessed in

 ## Tracking Descriptors and SPIR-V

-When tracking data for Post Process, we need both information from `vkCmdBindDescriptorSets` and `vkCmdBindPipeline` (or shader objects), but not all are present at the same time.

 The `VkDescriptorSet` object contains a buffer with a `PostProcessDescriptorIndexSlot` for each descriptor in it.
 This "descriptor index slot" holds information that can only be known at GPU execution time (which index, OpVariable, etc... are used).
-For each action command, we create a LUT mapping 32 (current max limit) addresses to the `VkDescriptorSet` buffer.
+Each time `vkCmdBindDescriptorSets` is called, we create a LUT mapping of 32 (current max limit) addresses to map to each `VkDescriptorSet` bound and its buffer.

 The pipelines contain the `OpVariable` SPIR-V information, such as which type of image is used.
 This is wrapped up in a `BindingVariableMap` pointer.
 Using this we can map the accessed descriptor on the GPU back to all the state tracking on the CPU.

 The following diagram aims to illustrate the flow of data:

 ![alt_text](images/post_processing.svg "Post Processing")

+When processing on the CPU, we loop through every unique `VkDescriptorSet` to look at the contents of its `PostProcessDescriptorIndexSlot`.
+It contains both the instrumented `unqiue shader ID` and the `OpVariable` ID.
+Just like other GPU-AV checks, we can use the `unqiue shader ID` to lookup which `VkShaderModule`/`VkPipeline`/`VkShaderEXT` that reported the error.